Robert Silverberg

-Robert Silverberg (born January 15, 1935) is an American author and editor, best known for writing science fiction.
-He is a multiple winner of both Hugo and Nebula Awards, a member of the Science Fiction and Fantasy Hall of Fame, and a Grand Master of SF.
-He has attended every Hugo Award ceremony since the inaugural event in 1953.
+Robert Silverberg (born January 15, 1935) is a prolific American science fiction author and editor.
+He is a multiple winner of both Hugo and Nebula Awards, a member of the Science Fiction and Fantasy Hall of Fame, and a Grand Master of SF since 2004.

+Especially noted Silverberg works include the novella Nightwings (1969) and the novels Downward to the Earth (1970), The World Inside (1971), Dying Inside (1972), and Lord Valentine's Castle (1980; the first of the Majipoor series).

+Silverberg has attended every Hugo Award ceremony since the inaugural event in 1953.

 Biography

-Early years
+Early life

-Silverberg was born to Jewish parents in Brooklyn, New York.
+Silverberg was born on January 15, 1935, to Jewish parents in Brooklyn, New York.
 A voracious reader since childhood, he began submitting stories to science fiction magazines during his early teenage years.
 He received a BA in English Literature from Columbia University, in 1956.
-While at Columbia, he wrote the juvenile novel Revolt on Alpha C (1955), published by Thomas Y. Crowell with the cover notice: "A gripping story of outer space".
+While at Columbia he wrote the juvenile novel Revolt on Alpha C (1955), published by Thomas Y. Crowell with the cover notice: "A gripping story of outer space".
 He won his first Hugo in 1956 as the "best new writer".

+Career

-That year Silverberg was the author or co-author of four of the six stories in the August issue of Fantastic, breaking his record set in the previous issue.
+In that year Silverberg was the author or co-author of four of the six stories in the August issue of Fantastic, breaking his record set in the previous issue.
 For the next four years, by his own count, he wrote a million words a year, mostly for magazines and Ace Doubles.
 He used his own name as well as a range of pseudonyms during this era, and often worked in collaboration with Randall Garrett, who was a neighbor at the time.
-(The Silverberg/Garrett collaborations also used a variety of pseudonyms, the best-known being Robert Randall.)
+(The Silverberg/Garrett collaborations too were published under a variety of pseudonyms, the best-known being Robert Randall.)
 From 1956 to 1959, Silverberg routinely averaged five published stories a month, and he had over 80 stories published in 1958 alone.